Luc Frieden: Minister (1998–2013)

-After politics
+Career in the private sector (2014–2023)

 Frieden joined Deutsche Bank as Vice Chairman in September 2014.
 Based in London he advised the management board and senior management on strategic aspects related to international and European affairs.
 He also served as chairman of the supervisory board of Deutsche Bank Luxembourg.
-He left Deutsche Bank in early 2016 to become chairman of the Board of Directors of Banque Internationale à Luxembourg (BIL), Luxembourg's oldest private universal bank.
-He was also chairman of the Board of Directors of the Luxembourg media group Saint Paul, the owner of the leading Luxembourg newspaper Luxemburger Wort, between 2016 and 2019.
-Next to his board positions, Luc Frieden is a partner with the Luxembourgish law firm Elvinger Hoss Prussen since 2016.
+He left Deutsche Bank in early 2016.

-Between 2019 and 2023, Luc Frieden was also President of the Luxembourg Chamber of Commerce.
+Frieden has been a partner with the Luxembourgish law firm Elvinger Hoss Prussen since 2016.
+Between 2019 and 2023, he was also President of the Luxembourg Chamber of Commerce.
 In 2022, he also took over the Presidency of Eurochambres, the business federation of European Chambers of Commerce and Industry.

+Premiership (2023–present)

 Following his comeback to politics in 2023, Frieden announced that he would resign from all his professional activities.
-He was elected to be the lead candidate of the Luxembourg Christian Democrats for the upcoming nationals elections in October.
+He was elected to be the lead candidate of the Luxembourg Christian Social People's Party (CSV) for the upcoming national general elections in October.

+He led the Christian Democrats to victory in the election, with 29.21% of the vote and 21 seats in the Chamber of Deputies.
+As the Bettel II Government lost its majority, Frieden was invited by Grand Duke Henri to form a government on 9 October 2023.
+He led coalition talks between the CSV and the Democratic Party (DP), and succeeded Xavier Bettel as Prime Minister on 17 November 2023.

+On 22 November 2023, Frieden presented his government's program for the parliamentary term in the Chamber of Deputies.
+The cutting of red tape, digitalisation and modernisation were the three main concepts that stood out throughout Frieden’s speech.
+His priorities include the massive recruitment of police officers and the development of video surveillance, the adoption of tax reform and an increased role for the private sector in healthcare.